2graphic/sinap-ide/app/components/graph-editor/README.md

 of a node are changed that affects its geometry or position.
 Only the affected graph elements should be updated in this manner.

+### Hit Detection
+Point-hit detection on nodes, for the time being, is quite simple.
+Since there are currently only two kinds of supported shapes, a hit takes place if the point is within the node geometry.
+Point-hit detection on edges is a bit more complicated, especially with distance thresholds in place.
+Detecting if a point is near a straight line is fairly simple; it can be done with some projections and dot products.
+Doing the same with Bezier curves is a bit more involved and requires computing roots.
+To get around this, hit detection for curved lines is approximated by splitting the curve up into segments and hit testing along the straight line segments between precomputed points along the curve.
+This approximation is good enough, since the threshold for hit detections is large enough.

 ### Input Behavior
 Input to the graph editor is handled through mouse events.
 The `mousedown` event starts a timer to determine whether or not a node should be created.
 The